uclaacm/learning-lab-crash-course-su20/03-intro-js/README.md

 ## Speaking of Functions...

 Javascript is a **functional programming language**.
 By the sound of that, functions are probably pretty important.
-Let's discuss them:
+They look pretty C-like to us:

 ```js
 function saySomething(message){